umbraco/Umbraco.Headless.Backoffice.Bridge/docs/interfaces/pickers_content.ContentPickerConfig.md

 • `Optional` **startContent**: `String`

-Udi of the Content item where the tree should start.
+UDI of the Content item where the tree should start.

 If not specified the tree will start at the root.